-Asset Protection: Trusts And Divorce
+Asset Protection: Trusts And Vacation Properties In Divorce

 Trust funds can be crafted to serve a variety of legal functions.
-They can play quite a large role during a divorce proceeding for the simple, and often overlooked, the reason that assets placed in a trust before marriage are treated as separate property and are untouchable by the divorcing party.
+They can play quite a large role during a divorce proceeding for the simple, and often overlooked, reason that assets placed in a trust before marriage are treated as separate property and are untouchable by the divorcing party.
 Setting up a domestic or foreign asset protection trust will allow you to shift ownership of your property, including a company should you own one, to a separate trust.

 A Family Attorney Can Provide Legal Asset Protection